 - Besides the courses required of all philosophy majors, a candidate for honors must take 16 of the 52 credits in philosophy at the 400 level.

-- Honors students should initiate their thesis work through enrollment in PHIL 405: Reading and Conference, typically during the fall term of their senior year.
-This course is taken for 4 credits, P/NP only.
+- Honors students take PHIL 405: Reading and Conference, in the fall or winter term of their senior year.
+PHIL 405 is taken for 4 credits, P/NP only.
 During this term, the student will carry out guided independent research intended to clarify and refine the research question of the thesis.
 Although this research should be carried out independently, it should involve regular meetings and consultations with the faculty adviser.

-- In the term in which the student intends to complete the thesis, he or she must enroll in PHIL 403: Thesis, normally for 4 credits (P/NP only).
-This will typically be during the winter term of the student’s final year of classes, although in some cases it may be during the spring term.
+- In the term in which the student intends to complete the thesis, he or she must enroll in PHIL 403: Thesis, for 4 credits (P/NP only).
+This will be during the winter or spring term of the student’s final year of classes.

 - The thesis must demonstrate the student’s ability to formulate a significant research problem; to do research in primary sources; to interpret sources with imagination and technical skill; and to present the finished work in a form meeting professional standards in philosophy.